Willie Beavers

-Willie Beavers (born October 2, 1993) is an American professional football offensive guard.
-He played college football at Western Michigan and was selected by the Minnesota Vikings in the fourth round of the 2016 NFL draft.
-Beavers has also been a member of several other NFL teams.
+Willie Beavers (born October 2, 1993) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Western Michigan Broncos and was selected by the Minnesota Vikings in the fourth round of the 2016 NFL draft.
+Beavers was also a member of several other NFL teams.

 Professional career

 Minnesota Vikings (first stint)

 Beavers was selected by the Minnesota Vikings in the fourth round (121st overall) of the 2016 NFL draft.
 On September 3, 2016, he was released by the Vikings and was signed to the practice squad the next day.
 He was promoted to the active roster on September 27, 2016.

 On September 2, 2017, Beavers was waived by the Vikings.

 New England Patriots

 On September 4, 2017, Beavers was signed to the New England Patriots' practice squad.
 He was released on September 16, 2017.

 Minnesota Vikings (second stint)

 On November 7, 2017, Beavers was signed to the Vikings' practice squad.
 He was released on November 14, 2017.